ibm-hyper-protect/hyper-protect-virtual-servers-hosted-trial/docs/securebuild/create-server.md

     |             |                                |
     +-------------+--------------------------------+
     ```
-Your secure build server is now up and running!
+Your Secure Build Server is now up and running!

 It is available at the IP Address of the Hyper Protect Virtual Server LPAR and port (GuestPort) specified.
 This Secure Build virtual Server will be used to build the MongoDB image.
 To build the banking application image, another Secure Build virtual sever is required, see [`Create your Secure Build Server using a yaml file`](create-server.md){target=_blank} for details.